disintegration/imaging/README.md

 simplified image loading and saving.

 This package is based on the standard Go image package.
-All the image manipulation functions provided by the package return a new `draw.Image`.
+All the image manipulation functions provided by the package return a new `*image.NRGBA`.
-Currently, `*image.RGBA` type is used to build new images.

 ###Installation